-The Communication for Internationally-Educated Nurses (IENs) program is free to eligible students (permanent residents and CUAET visa holders), thanks to funding from Immigration, Refugees and Citizenship Canada.
-Canadian Citizens may also qualify for this course if they are part of the Manitoba IENs Program.
+The Communication for Internationally Educated Nurses (IENs) program is free to eligible students, thanks to funding from the Manitoba Government.

 The focus of the program is on building core language skills in the four areas of listening, speaking, reading, and writing, as they relate to the Canadian healthcare system.
 In addition, this program also introduces skills and strategies for CELBAN.